ronreiter/interactive-tutorials/tutorials/learnjavaonline.org/en/Generic Types.md

     {
         public static void main(String args[])
         {

+// Here the object is created for the generic class
             Generic<Integer> intvar = new Generic<Integer>(20); // Here the object is created for Generic class of type Integer.
             System.out.println(intvar.getVariable());